 re you looking for some ideas to add a splash of fun and vibrancy to your designs?
-Gradients are a growing trend that can be seen in many popular designs from companies like Instagram, Spotify and Apple; just to name a few.
-Blending a few colours together in a gradient can help elements of your design stand out and add depth.
+Gradients are a growing trend that can be seen in many popular designs from companies like Instagram, Spotify, and Apple; just to name a few.
+Blending a few colors together in a gradient can help elements of your design stand out and add depth.

-Although we are going to go over some great ways you can apply gradients in your XD designs, a very important step to consider is the colours you choose in your gradient.
-Combining the wrong colours together can give us an undesirable result in the final outcome.
-When I’m considering the colours to use in a gradient, I often like to use a handy tool called Adobe Color.
-With this tool I can play with many colour options and find complementary colours to try out.
+Although we are going to go over some great ways you can apply gradients in your XD designs, a very important step to consider is the colors you choose in your gradient.
+Combining the wrong colors together can give us an undesirable result in the final outcome.
+When I’m considering the colors to use in a gradient, I often like to use a handy tool called Adobe Color.
+With this tool I can play with many color options and find complementary colors to try out.

 Before we explore some creative ways to use gradients, let’s first get started with how gradients are applied in XD and the options we have available to us.

 XD gives us the option to apply linear or radial gradients to any shape in our document.
 We can apply two or more colors across a path and move these colors around in relation to each other to explore our options.